wilsonzlin/minify-html/README.md

 - `class`

+[Boolean attributes](./gen/boolean_attrs.json) will have their values removed.

-`type` attributes on `script` tags with an empty value or value equaling a [JavaScript MIME type](https://mimesniff.spec.whatwg.org/#javascript-mime-type) are removed.
+`type` attributes on `script` tags with a value equaling a [JavaScript MIME type](https://mimesniff.spec.whatwg.org/#javascript-mime-type) are removed.
 `type` attributes on `style` tags are removed.

-If an attribute value is empty after any processing, it is completely removed (i.e. no `=`).
+If an attribute value is empty after any processing, it is completely removed (i.e. no `=`), as an empty attribute is implicitly [the same](https://html.spec.whatwg.org/multipage/syntax.html#attributes-2) as an attribute with an empty string value.

 Spaces are removed between attributes if possible.